getartistry/artistry/wp-content/plugins/payment-gateway-stripe-and-woocommerce-integration/readme.txt

-=== WooCommerce Stripe Payment Gateway (Credit Card, AliPay, BitCoin, Apple Pay)  ===
+=== WooCommerce Stripe Payment Gateway (Credit Card, AliPay, Apple Pay)  ===
 Contributors: xadapter, mujeebur
 Donate link:
 Tags: stripe, woocommerce, apple pay, alipay, payment gateway Requires at least: 3.0.1
-Tested up to: 4.9.4
+Tested up to: 4.9.6
-Stable tag: 3.1.2
+Stable tag: 3.1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pay via Credit Card, BitCoin, Alipay & Apple Pay using Stripe WooCommerce payment gateway.
+Pay via Credit Card, Alipay & Apple Pay using Stripe WooCommerce payment gateway.

 == Description ==

 = Introduction =
-Do you want to accept Credit Cards, BitCoin, Alipay & Apple Pay on your website?
+Do you want to accept Credit Cards, Alipay & Apple Pay on your website?
 Our Stripe Payment Gateway Plugin for WooCommerce lets you accept credit card payments directly on your website via Stripe payment gateway.

 With this plugin, your customer can use their credit cards during the checkout process and Stripe.com handles the rest.
 This means a smoother experience for your users as they never have to leave your website for making payments.